Imaginary Larry: Plot

-Betsy (Riki Lindhome) is seen talking to herself, complaining that many of her dreams have not come true.
-Kenneth (Malcolm Barrett), who's visiting his famous brother Tevin (Ryan Devlin), enters the room.
+Betsy is seen talking to herself, complaining that many of her dreams have not come true.
+Kenneth, who's visiting his famous brother Tevin, enters the room.
 Betsy panics and is embarrassed that she was caught talking to herself.
 She feels she has to announce that she's alone when Kenneth turns to leave.
-Kate (Kate Micucci), her imaginary friend, is angry Betsy ignored her presence.
+Kate, her imaginary friend, is angry Betsy ignored her presence.
 Kenneth returns and asks Betsy for a date.

 During the date, Kate tries to dissuade Betsy from going out with him.
 Betsy, unable to ignore Kate's interruptions, eventually breaks down and tells Kenneth she cannot date him.
 Kenneth becomes distraught over his failure and begins to cut himself.
 He later goes to Betsy's house and she tells him about Kate.
-After a talk with his brother, he decides to create his own imaginary friend, who insists on being called Alfonse (Christopher Stewart).
+After a talk with his brother, he decides to create his own imaginary friend, who insists on being called Alfonse.

 They return to Betsy's house where Alfonse is able to seduce Kate.
 The two imaginary friends leave, which saddens Betsy.
 Trying to comfort her, Kenneth sits next to her and asks "What do you think they're doing?"
 A split screen shows Kate and Alfonse together and Betsy and Kenneth together, with each couple making love.